mosi-sol/5min/02-Split-Share/readme.md

 ```

 ## AND
-you can add LOW-LEVEL recieve function, like:
+you can add LOW-LEVEL recieve function on split payment contract, like:
 ```
 receive() external payable{}
 fallback() external payable{}